liaojinxing/ButtonIndicatorView/README.md

 And Implement your like and unlike action block according to your requirement.

 ####Customize your ButtonIndicatorView:
-Inherit from ButtonIndicatorView, and implement the subclass method to customize your button style, see LikeButtonIndicatorView as example:
+Inherit from ButtonIndicatorView, and implement the subclass method to customize your button style:

 ```
 - (void)updateButtonStyleLiked:(BOOL)isLiked
 {